-A common type of injury and cause of death in car accidents in Florida is injury to the internal organs.
+A common type of injury and cause of death in car accidents is injury to the internal organs.

 At times, the body may not show obvious signs of injury while the internal organs are bruised, bleeding or torn.
 Internal organ injuries may come from either a blunt force trauma or a penetrating wound.
 In car accidents, these are often injuries to the chest or abdominal area.
 Abdominal injuries are also common in accidents involving cars and bicycles when the bike’s handlebars are driven into the abdomen.